richardjharris/yomikun-database/notes/future_ideas.md

 Currently we use a manual dictionary to correct these.

+## More robust romaji to hiragana conversion

+Instead of simplifying romaji to a romaji key (which loses data) we could generate all possible romaji forms of a word in RomajiDB then look the form up directly.

+For example 後藤(ごとう) would generate goto gotou gotoh goto (macron) 俊平（しゅんぺい） could generate shunpei, shumpei, shumpeh (?)

+Could get unweildly quickly.
+But it allows us to use all the data in the original romaji, e.g. if macrons are used they'll be respected.

+## Better gender data from seijiyama

+ - seijiyama profiles have gender markings, and ages.
+We could find names for which we have no reliable gender info, and look them up there.

 ## Name lists online

 Could develop a crawler + extractor for these.